jkeohan/scatterplot-workshop/module-1-importing-data.md

 - d3.text, d3.csv, d3.tsv, d3.dsv, d3.json, d3.image

-There are quite a few more but these methods would be able to import the most commonly used formats of datasets.
+There are quite a few more, but these methods would be able to import the most commonly used formats of datasets.

 #### Using D3.CSV